-Timely mapping of archaeological risks is of great importance in the development of a plan area.
-EARTH has focused on the accurate execution of risk analyzes.
-This prevents the project work from being stopped due to the unexpected discovery of archaeological finds.
+Mapping archaeological risks in time is of great importance concerning the development of a research area.
+EARTH focuses on the accurate execution of risk analyzes.
+This prevents the project from being interrupted due to the unexpected discovery of archaeological finds.

-With our Heritage Risk Assessment, developers, builders, governments and other market parties get the necessary insight faster and cheaper to build on a location without archaeological restrictions.
+With our Heritage Risk Assessment, developers, builders, governments and other market parties get the necessary insight faster and at lower cost to build on a location without archaeological restrictions.

 • LANDSCAPE RECONSTRUCTION

 For planning areas suspected of the presence of archaeological remains, a desk-based assessment investigation is first carried out.
 EARTH sets up an archaeological expectation model for a location by studying historical, geological and archaeological data of an area.
 The desk-based assessment results in an archaeological expectation that shows what risk archaeological remains present for your project.

-In addition to surveying field research, we also use landscape reconstruction for area development.
-This allows us to integrate historical value into spatial planning and planning and thus create social added value.
+In addition to inventory field research, we also use landscape reconstruction for area development.
+This allows us to integrate historical value into spatial planning and thus create social added value.

-If the inventory investigation shows that there is conservative archeology in the plan area, then it should, in principle, be preserved in situ in accordance with the Monuments and Historic Buildings Act.
+If the inventory investigation shows conservative archeology within the plan area, then it should, in principle, be preserved in situ in accordance with the Monuments and Historic Buildings Act.
 However, because building plans often cannot be modified and the site cannot be preserved, the site must be investigated by means of an archaeological excavation.
 This excavation can, however, be kept to a minimum by our unique approach.
-If plan modification is possible, the site must be stored in the ground as well as possible.
+If a modification of the building plans is possible, the site must be stored in the ground in the best possible way.